 Gameplay – 4/10

 Unfortunately, the concept of the gameplay is nowhere near as creative.
-Mixing third person shooting mechanics with turn-based RPG mechanics similar to the original Fallout, it is without a doubt one of the worst ideas I’ve ever seen come out directly from Nintendo; if not the worst.
-What was designed to be innovative and an evolution of the two genres can become very frustrating very quickly, as players will struggle to fins any legitimate fun out of the game.
-To me, it would have made more sense to have simply focused more on the third person shooting aspect (as indeed I though Nintendo had done when I first laid eyes on it), and not tried to add a half-hearted RPG element to it.
+Mixing third-person shooting mechanics with turn-based RPG mechanics similar to the original Fallout, it is without a doubt one of the worst ideas I’ve ever seen come out directly from Nintendo; if not the worst.
+What was designed to be innovative and the evolution of the two genres can become very frustrating very quickly, as players will struggle to find any legitimate fun out of the game.
+To me, it would have made more sense to have simply focused more on the third person shooting aspect (as indeed I thought Nintendo had done when I first laid eyes on it), and not tried to add a half-hearted RPG element to it.

 Controls – 4/10